jafingerhut/osx-spotlight-test/richtext-mdimporter-info-plist-files/README.md

 File: original-Info.plist

-This a copy of this file that was installed on multiple different Mac OSX systems I own, running several different versions of Mac OSX,
-including:
+This a copy of the file:

+    /System/Library/Spotlight/RichText.mdimporter/Contents/Info.plist

+that was installed on two Mac OSX 10.12.6 systems I own.
+This file has changed version numbers and a few other small things from a Mac OSX 10.6.8 and OSX 10.11.6 system I also own, but they all have the same contents within the key CFBundleDocumentTypes, including org.openxmlformats.wordprocessingml.document.

 File: modified-Info.plist